 Are there times when my personal health information can be shared without my express consent?

-Anonymous demographic and statistical data may also be use for the purposes of program and funding evaluation.
+Anonymous demographic and statistical data may also be used for the purposes of program and funding evaluation.

 Why are my assessments shared in a centralized electronic assessment system?

-Having your health information in an electronic format allows your authorized health care providers to quickly and securely access your health history, no matter where you receive care.
+Having your health information in an electronic format allows your authorized health care providers to access your health history quickly and securely, no matter where you receive care.
 Since the other health service providers involved in your care have a better picture of your assessments, they will be able to provide you with better care.

 A centralized electronic sharing system is used to share your assessment data with community health service providers who need to review the assessment data in order to provide services to you.
 If you have concerns regarding the privacy and security of your personal health information, you may contact your health service provider’s Privacy Officer.
 If you wish to consent or withhold your consent to the sharing of your assessments in the electronic sharing system you may contact the Consent Call Centre at 1-855-585-5279 or TTY (1-855-973-4445).